 For example, try using your brand name to see if there are people already engaging with it.
 If the person has several thousand followers, that’s a good candidate.
 Furthermore, since the person knows the brand, it’ll be easier to start working with him or her.

 Beside your brand name, try searching for related hashtags.
-For example, if you sell sport goods, you want to start working with micro influencers interested in sports in general or in particular disciplines such as soccer, baseball, fitness, skiing, etc.
+For example, if you sell sports goods, you want to start working with micro influencers interested in sports in general or in particular disciplines such as soccer, baseball, fitness, skiing, etc.

 In other words, your task here is to find someone with enough followers who works in a specific niche related to your business.
 However, although it is simple, manual search can take too long.
 That’s why one can also use influencer databases.